p0mvn/swaprouter-workshop/README.md

 Defines the state of the smart contract.
 In this file, we will be defining the storage layout for persising any information across contract calls.

+TODO: compare to Ethereum, common pitfalls and protection from reentrancy attacks

+TODO: user stories and translation to messages to be implemented

 ### 1. Complete Instantiate Message and Write Out Stubs